-Luke’s experience includes not only multi-track trials but extends to appeals, applications and costs and case management hearings, alongside substantial experience of providing written advice.
-Luke’s advice is often sought at an early stage in relation strategy and tactics.
+Luke’s experience includes not only multi-track trials but appeals, conferences with experts and interim hearings such as costs and case management hearings.
+Luke has substantial experience of providing written advice and pleadings, including large value schedules of loss and counter schedules which involve Ogden calculations.
+Luke’s advice is often sought at an early stage in relation to strategy and tactics.

 Luke has written a number of articles, including publications in the Personal Injury Law Journal, District Judges Law Bulletin and the Personal Injury Brief Update Law Journal.

-Waring v McDonnell, November 2018, County Court at Brighton.
-Luke appeared for the Defendant in this much publicised case concerning the impact of QOCS on counterclaims.
+- Waring v McDonnell, a much publicised case concerning the impact of QOCS on counterclaims.

-Nicholls v The Ambassador Theatre Group, February 2018, County Court at Guildford.
+- Nicholls v The Ambassador Theatre Group.
 Luke acted for the successful respondent to the appeal concerning when it is reasonable for a Claimant to exit the PI Portal and escape the associated costs regime.

 Professional qualifications & appointments